regular/flume-inhale/Readme.md

 }
 ```

-`minAge` specifies how long the data needs to be present i the source before being requested by flume0inhale.
+`minAge` specifies how long the data needs to be present in the source before being requested by flume-inhale.
 Sometimes sources will mutate entries for a while before they enter an immutable state, that's what minAge is for. (think of it as a safety margin, time-wise)

 (see luxon for the time formats)